How to run a simulation

 How to run a simulation on data

-You can build a Simulation on multiple data formats.
-Any well structured tabular input shoud be fine as long as you are able to iterate over its items in Python.
+The following is an example of how to build a Simulation from multiple data formats.
+Any well structured tabular input should be fine as long as it’s possible to iterate over its items in Python.

 Data

-Data sets describe multiple people situations.
+The data describes multiple people’s situations.
 It could define a whole population.
 This data could come from a survey with aggregated data, data files extracted from a database, etc.

 Here is a survey example.
 It typically goes from 50 000 households to 500 000.